Scilloideae: Ornithogaleae

-In terms of the number of species, this is the largest tribe.
+In terms of the number of species, this is the second largest tribe.
 Its species are distributed in Europe, western Asia and Africa.
 They have flowers with three stamens which have flattened filaments.
 Their seeds are flattened and angular.
 The basic chromosome numbers range from n = 2 to n = 10.
 In the treatment by Manning et al. (2009) and Stevens at the Angiosperm Phylogeny Website, the tribe contains four genera, Albuca (about 110–140 species), Dipcadi, Ornithogalum (about 160 species, including Galtonia and Neopatersonia) and Pseudogaltonia.
 By contrast, Martínez-Azorín et al. (2011) divide the tribe into 19 genera.

 Urgineeae

 Species within this tribe contain bufadienolides and are distributed mainly in Africa, Madagascar, and the Mediterranean through to India.
 The seeds are flattened and winged with the head barely attached to the endosperm.
 The basic chromosome numbers are n = 6, 7 and 10.
 Depending on the source, the tribe may include the genera Bowiea, Drimia (including Urginea), Schizobasis (sometimes included in Drimia) and Fusifilum (also sometimes included in Drimia).